 President Franklin D. Roosevelt once said, “There is nothing so American as our national parks…The fundamental idea behind the parks…is that the country belongs to the people, that it is in process of making for the enrichment of the lives of all of us.”

-In addition to being aesthetically beautiful, national parks showcase the storied past of both our country and the land on which it resides.
-Within each of these parks, there are sites with stories to tell.
-Here are just a few.
+In addition to being aesthetically beautiful, national parks showcase the past of both our country and the land on which it resides.
+Here’s a look at a few of the most interesting historic sites at national parks and the stories behind them.

 The Old Courthouse